 Cloud-Based vs On-Premise ERP Systems

-Cloud-based ERP is hosted online and accessible via web or mobile devices.
+Cloud-based ERP for universities is hosted online and accessible via web or mobile devices.
 It is cost-effective, scalable, and requires minimal IT maintenance.
-Updates are automatic, and users can access the system from anywhere, making it ideal for multi-campus institutions.
+Updates are automatic, and users can access the system from anywhere — making it ideal for multi-campus institutions.
+Cloud ERP for education institutions has seen rapid adoption in recent years due to its flexibility and lower total cost of ownership.

 On-premise ERP is installed on local servers managed by the university IT team.
 While it offers greater control over data and security, it requires higher upfront investment and ongoing maintenance.
 Remote access may require VPNs or additional infrastructure.